All About The Water Cycle - How Does It Work?

 Overview of The Water Cycle

-Water plays a wide role in many aspects of the Earth.
-Some are at the shafts in ice caps, and some are in the snow and glaciers at the highest mountains.
-There are some in lakes and streams and others underground.
+Some are in lakes and streams, and others are underground.
 Some are vapors in the air.
 Yet, a large portion of the water on Earth is in the seas.
 Run and get a glass of water and put it on the table beside you.
 Investigate the water.
-Would you be able to think about how old it is?
+Could you think about how old it is?

 The cycle describes how water is cycled (exchanged) through Earth's ocean, atmosphere, and land.
 Water always exists in all three places and in many forms: lakes and rivers, glaciers and ice sheets, oceans and seas, underground aquifers, and vapor in the air and clouds.